tripathiarpit203/smart-waste-management-system/README.md

 TEAM members:  Arpit Tripathi, Devika, Divyansh kumar, Vivek Yadav

 A waste management system refers to the comprehensive processes and activities involved in managing waste from its inception to its final disposal.
 This system encompasses the collection, transportation, treatment, and disposal of waste materials.
 It also includes monitoring and regulation of the waste management processes to ensure minimal environmental impact and compliance with regulations.
 Our porject consists of ER Diagram and Schema diagram.
-This project demonstrates waste detection using a YOLOv8 object detection model.
+This project demonstrates waste detection using a YOLOv8 ( You Only Look Once )object detection model.
 It identifies recyclable, non-recyclable, and hazardous waste items.

 ## resources used -
 #### Article References: https://www.bigrentz.com/blog/smart-waste-management